 Hiroshima:

 Hiroshima will forever be remembered for the devastating event of August 6, 1945: the dropping of the first atomic bomb.
-Nearly everything within a mile of where the bomb fell was destroyed, and some 80,000 people perished.
+Nearly everything within a mile of where the bomb fell was destroyed, and about 140,000 people perished by the end of 1945.
 There were predictions that the city would no longer be habitable.
 Today, Hiroshima has been rebuilt and a large park was constructed, containing several memorials to the victims.
-The Peace Memorial Museum focuses on the dropping of the bomb and its aftermath; the Atomic Bomb Dome was one of the few buildings to remain standing afterward; and the Memorial Cenotaph is an arched tomb for those who died.
+The Peace Memorial Museum focuses on the dropping of the bomb and its aftermath, the Atomic Bomb Dome was one of the few buildings to remain standing afterward, and the Memorial Cenotaph is an arched tomb for those who died.
 Also worth a visit is Hiroshima Castle.
 Originally built in 1589, it was five stories tall and was surrounded by a moat.
-It was destroyed in 1945, rebuilt in 1958, and is now a museum featuring Samurai culture.
+It was destroyed in 1945, rebuilt in 1958, and is now a museum featuring samurai culture.

 Takayama: